-Before an OpenVMS OSI transport service user accepts or rejects a connection request, it can issue a \$QIO(IO\$ SENSEMODE) call to look at the requested classes.
+Before an OpenVMS OSI transport service user accepts or rejects a connection request, it can issue a \$QIO(IO\$\SENSEMODE) call to look at the requested classes.
 OpenVMS OSI transport service will return the requested classes in the output item list supplied with the call.
 The task can then decide whether the classes are acceptable or not.
 If they are not, it can reject the call.

 If the transport service user specifies an output item list buffer in its accept call, OpenVMS OSI transport service will return the actual protocol class and options negotiated.
-See Section 6.3.3.2 and Section 6.4.10.3 for details.
+See Section 6.3.3.2, "Output Item Lists" and Section 6.4.10.3, "Reading the Output Item List" for details.